realtime-sanitizer/rtsan/doc/review.md

 understanding of what STL features are safe for use in a non-blocking context can require significant developer experience.

-RealtimeSanitizer (RADSan) provides a means of automatically detecting calls to blocking functions in algorithms that should be non-blocking.
+RealtimeSanitizer (RTSan) provides a means of automatically detecting calls to blocking functions in algorithms that should be non-blocking.
 If a user:

 1. Marks their real-time functions with the `[[clang::nonblocking]]` attribute: